cavemanloverboy/vanity/README.md

       --base <BASE>          The pubkey that will be the signer for the CreateAccountWithSeed instruction --owner <OWNER>        The account owner, e.g. BPFLoaderUpgradeab1e11111111111111111111111 or TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA
-      --prefix <PREFIX>      The target prefix for the pubkey --postfix <POSFIX>     The target postfix for the pubkey (NOTE: not supported for GPU) --case-insensitive     Whether user cares about the case of the pubkey --logfile <LOGFILE>    Optional log file
+      --prefix <PREFIX>      The target prefix for the pubkey --suffix <SUFFIX>      The target suffix for the pubkey (NOTE: not supported for GPU) --case-insensitive     Whether user cares about the case of the pubkey --logfile <LOGFILE>    Optional log file
       --num-cpus <NUM_CPUS>  Number of cpu threads to use for mining [default: 0]